U.S. banks are deploying AI to monitor customers and workers in a tech rebound | ExBulletin

 JPMorgan uses in-house developed software to analyze archived footage from the Chase branch in New York and Ohio, where one of the two innovation labs is located, to enable computer vision in 2019.
 Evaluation has started.
 Of the effort at that time.

 The bank confirmed that Chase aims to improve staff schedules and collect data to design branches.
-According to Bhandar, some staff went to one of Amazon.com Inc’s (AMZN.O) cashier-less convenience stores to learn about computer vision systems.
+According to Bhandar, some staff went to one of Amazon.com Incs’ cashierless convenience stores to learn about computer vision systems.

 A preliminary analysis of brunch footage by Bhandar revealed that men tend to visit before and after lunch, and women tend to arrive in the middle of the afternoon.
 Bander also said he wanted to analyze whether she avoided the compact space in the ATM lobby because she could hit someone, but the plan was canceled due to a pandemic.